4ms/metamodule-docs-website/docs/using_rack.md

     Notice that VCV Rack indicates a MIDI mapping with a yellow square.
 This should not be confused with the yellow square used by Knob B of the MetaModule.
-If in doubt, hover the mouse over the Knob B ring, and if the other knob's square flashes rapidly then it's mapped the MetaModule.
+If in doubt, hover the mouse over the Knob B ring, and if the other knob's square flashes rapidly then it's mapped to the MetaModule.

    [![CC MIDI map](./img/vcv-midi-knob-map.png){ .half }](./img/vcv-midi-knob-map.png)
 </div>